bullimog-acc/translation/README.md

 # Notes:
- a.
-Messages.en is the definitive hand-crafted list of messages in the project, so never auto generated.
+ 1. Messages.en is the definitive hand-crafted list of messages in the project, so never auto generated.
- b. csv file is generated from messages.en, plus matched cy content, from tracked csv file (when available).
+ 2. csv file is generated from messages.en, plus matched cy content, from tracked csv file (when available).
- c.
-When generating new csv, if cy line is found in old csv?, compare line in csv with line in messages.en.
+ 3. When generating new csv, if cy line is found in old csv?, compare line in csv with line in messages.en.
 Outcome: [New message / Message changed / Already translated]
- d.
-Messages.cy is always a straight generation from a csv file.
+ 4. Messages.cy is always a straight generation from a csv file.
 New/Untranslated En messages are ignored (for now).